Holiday Heart Health: 5 Tips for a Safe Season

-More people have heart attacks in December and January than at any other time of the year due to excessive alcohol, lack of exercise and food overconsumption – all hallmarks of the holiday season.
+The holiday season, with its festive cheer and family gatherings, is unfortunately associated with a spike in heart attacks.
+More people have heart attacks in December and January than at any other time of the year.
+This surge can be attributed to a combination of factors, including excessive alcohol consumption, lack of physical activity and overindulgence in food— all hallmarks of the holiday season.